Prompting guidance

 -

-Extract the phone number in the format (XXX) XXX-XXXX.
+Phone number in format (XXX) XXX-XXXX

 -